zer0cache/matic-docs/docs/edge/additional-features/blockscout.md

 :::

 ### Build static assets
-For this step you need to return to the root of your Blockscout clone folder.
+For this step you need to return to the root of your BlockScout clone folder.
 ```bash
 cd ~/blockscout
 sudo mix phx.digest